R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 </EnclaveConfiguration>
 ```

 This switches control resource usage and identity of the enclave.
+The most important
+value here is the **product ID**.
+This is an arbitrary number that can be used to distinguish between different
+enclaves produced by the same organisation (which may for internal reasons wish to use a single signing key).
-For now we can accept the defaults.
+For now we can accept the defaults for all settings.

 <!--- TODO: We should force developers to specify the ISV SVN and ProdID in future -->